MicrosoftDocs/intellicode/docs/custom-model-faq.md

 - You should find one folder per training session inside that folder, with a randomized name.
 If you sort the folder view by date descending, you should see the folder for your most recent training session at the top.
 Open it.
 - Inside the folder is the entire set of files that are sent to Microsoft when extraction is complete.
 The UsageOutput subfolder contains a JSON file which has the information we extract from your code to train the model.
 The UsageOutput_ErrorStats contains any errors found when trying to build the extracted file, which can help if we need to debug issues.

 If you prefer, you can try the training process on a public or sample codebase first to see the kind of data we collect.
-A good sample to start with is the [SmartHotel360-Website](https://github.com/Microsoft/SmartHotel360-Website).
+A good sample to start with is the [Windows RSS Reader Sample](https://github.com/Microsoft/Windows-appsample-rssreader).

 ## <a name="how-secure" /> Q. How secure is this?
 Can others see the models I create?